alexandruast/platform-inception/README.md

 * store archives/backups

 ##### Features
-* platform/conf to have a structure to permit multi-tenancy
-* streamlined CI tool to trigger jobs per tenant
 * streamlined health, logging, metrics and monitoring dashboard
-* artifact repository
 * build publish plugin - run build on prod-jenkins
-* docker-enforcer and vulnerability assessment for docker images/files

 #### Changelog
 decision to not implement consul/vault lockdown at this time, security needs per customer are very different